 Pie in the sky?

 For many organisations in many sectors, on-premises installations remain the safest and most cost-effective choice.
 The cloud isn’t always secure.
 It isn’t always economical.
 It isn’t always compliant, or easily managed, or performant.
-To say otherwise is to have your head in the clouds – to pardon the pun.
+And to say otherwise is to have your head in the clouds – to pardon the pun.

 Now, I’m not here to trash the cloud.
 I’m simply highlighting that it’s not the omega it’s often painted, and to discourage immediate acceptance of specious hype.
 Cloud can be a great option, but it’s not the only one.

 In the complex world of IT security, priorities vary from sector to sector, from company to company, and from team to team.
-That means that we’re more likely to see the continued and nuanced balance between on-premises, private cloud and public cloud – not a domineering cloud takeover.
+So, that means that we’re more likely to see the continued and nuanced balance between on-premises, private cloud and public cloud – not a domineering cloud takeover.

 At Parker Software we’ve never lost sight of this blend of needs, and have continued to offer both cloud and on-premises deployments of our solutions.
 We find that highly regulated and public sector industries will always opt for on-premises, and that SMEs typically choose the cloud.